Russian space program in 2022

 Planned Russian space missions in 2022:

 March 18: A Soyuz-2 rocket to launch the Soyuz MS-21 spacecraft (No. 750, ISS mission 66S) with a crew of three from Baikonur to the International Space Station, ISS.
-The mission was assigned to dock at the MIM1 Rassvet module, a part of the station's Russian Segment.
+The mission was originally assigned to dock at the MIM1 Rassvet module, a part of the station's Russian Segment.

 The launch was previously planned for March 30, but in the provisional flight manifest prepared by Roskosmos by the end of Summer 2020, the launch of Soyuz MS-21 was advanced to March 18, 2022.

-As of Fall of 2020, the mission was to mark the first flight of a US astronaut aboard Soyuz within the barter agreement between NASA and Roskosmos aimed to ensure presence of crew members from the two sides trained to operate the US and Russian segments of the station during long-duration expeditions.
+As of Fall of 2020, the mission was to mark the first flight of a US astronaut aboard Soyuz within a barter agreement between NASA and Roskosmos aimed to ensure presence of crew members from the two sides trained to operate the US and Russian segments of the station during long-duration expeditions.

 Early 2022: Russia to launch the Meteor-M No. 2-4 meteorological satellite.
 (As of beginning of 2018, the mission was promised in 2021.
 The mission was previously planned in May 2020).